-- [29] It was argued by the Complainant that Sale 2 was not a sale to be relied on due to a number of factors affecting the transaction, such as Scotia Capital Real Estate being a broker in the transaction and Scotia Mortgage Corporation providing the mortgage for the purchase.
-The Bank of Nova Scotia Properties Inc. was the vendor of the property. - [30] The Complainant argued that Sale 1, with a capitalization rate of 7.5%, was the only sale on which to base the capitalization rate of the subject property.
+- [31] It was argued by the Complainant that Sale 2 was not a sale to be relied on due to a number of factors affecting the negotiations, such as Scotia Capital Real Estate being a broker in the transaction and Scotia Mortgage Corporation providing the mortgage for the purchase.
+The Bank of Nova Scotia Properties Inc. was the vendor of the property. - [32] The Complainant argued that Sale 1, with a capitalization rate of 7.5%, was the only sale on which to base the capitalization rate of the subject property.

 The Complainant supported the request for a 7.75% capitalization rate by referring the Board to the difference in capitalization rates in Downtown Market Zone 1 (DT1) with those located along Stephen Avenue mall.
 Properties on the Stephen Avenue 'Retail Spine' are assessed using a capitalization rate which is .25% lower than the balance of DT1.
-When this differential of .25% is added to the capitalization rate for Scotia Centre (7.5%), the Complainant arrived at the requested rate of 7.75%.
-The Complainant submitted a 'corrected' assessment parameters table for the downtown offices.
+When this differential of .25% is added to the capitalization rate for Scotia Centre (7.5%) for Sale 1, the Complainant arrived at the requested rate of 7.75%.
+The Complainant submitted a 'corrected' table of assessment parameters for the downtown offices.
 (C1, Pg.
-35)
+36)